goloobab/Weather-Dashboard/README.md

 This project is a Code Quiz written and developed using Javascript Vanilla API.
 The user / player of this quiz/application will be presented with a start page witha start button.
 When the Start Quiz button is pressed the questions will start to display on the screen and the 60 seconds timer will starta  count down.
 A correct answer earns you a mark while a wron one deducts 10 second from the count down.
 The quiz ends when the time is up or when all the question are completed.
 Different players take this quiz and their different scores will be recorded together with their initials.
 This is part of my learning journey  towards web development.

 ## Task
-YBuiling a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.
+Builing a weather dashboard that will run in the browser and feature dynamically updated HTML and CSS.

 ## Acceptance Criteria: